-To apply for need-based financial aid, students must complete the Free Application for Federal Student Aid (FAFSA) and select the Federal School Code for Emmanuel: 002147.
+To apply for need-based financial aid, students must complete the Free Application for Federal Student Aid (FAFSA) each academic year.

 Please note the following: